devrev/fern-api-docs/CONTRIBUTING.md

 -   Thoughtful
 -   Organized

-We recommend adding as many relevant links, minimal reproductions of the issue, and other materials that will help our team solve the issue fast.
+Include as many relevant links, minimal reproductions of the issue, and other materials that will help our team solve the issue fast.

 ### Solve an issue